daronphang/coding_resources/databases/sql/stored_procedures/error_handling.md

 ```

 ### XACT_STATE
 Function that reports the user transaction state of current running request.
-SET XACT_ABORT ON will instruct SQL to rolblack the entire transaction and abort batch (cause transaction to be doomed) when a run-time error occurs that leaves transaction open i.e. constraint error, command timeout.
+SET XACT_ABORT ON will auto rollback the entire transaction and abort batch (cause transaction to be doomed) when a run-time error occurs that leaves transaction open i.e. constraint error, command timeout.
 ```
 1	Current request has active user transaction and capable of committing 0	No active user transaction for current request